Scorpio Sky: Championship Wrestling From Hollywood (2010–2017)

 On July 2 Sky defeated Peter Avalon in the 1st round of the "Be A Star" Television title tournament.
 On July 30 he defeated James Morgan in the 2nd round.
 Finally, on July 10, 2011, Sky pinned So Cal Crazy after hitting the "Ace of Spades" to win the tournament and become NWA Hollywood's first Television champion.
 Sky's first title defense came on September 17 when he defeated Ray Rosas.
-He would once again defend his title on October 22 against Willie Mack.
+He once again defended his title on October 22 against Willie Mack.
 Despite Mack coming very close, Sky was able to pick up the victory after delivering the Ace of Spades.
 Shortly after Sky assembled a stable known as "The Experience" with strength coach Big Duke and agent Xtian Cole.
 The Experience would often be escorted to the ring by women and begin every match with a ring girl circling the ring with an "Experience" placard.
 On 12 May 2012, NWA Hollywood ran its first non-TV event in its history, with Scorpio Sky defending the Television Championship against Nick Madrid as it main event.

-Sky would defend the Television title 3 more times before his year-long title run ended losing it to Willie Mack on July 22, 2012.
+Sky defended the Television title 3 more times before his year-long title run ended losing it to Willie Mack on July 22, 2012.
 He was unsuccessful in the rematch losing via pinfall.
-Sky would defeat Johnny Yuma, Peter Avalon, and Ray Rosas in a 4-way qualifier to earn another shot at Mack's Television title in a ladder match.
-Sky would go on to lose the final match.
+Sky defeated Johnny Yuma, Peter Avalon, and Ray Rosas in a 4-way qualifier to earn another shot at Mack's Television title in a ladder match.
+Sky lost the final match.

 On May 5, 2013, Sky was the last man eliminated in the finals of the Red Carpet Rumble to crown the first ever CWFH Heritage Heavyweight Champion by Shaun Ricker.
 He defeated Ricker in a rematch at the tapings later on that night to win the Heritage title, but the match was never aired due to the controversial finish.
 On November 3, 2013, Scorpio defeated Matt Striker to retain the title.
 On January 12, 2014, Sky lost the title to Ricky Mandel.
 He returned on September 14, 2014, attacking Vermin.
 On September 28, 2014, he teamed with Big Duke to defeat Vermin's Johnny Yuma & Johnny Goodtime via disqualification.
-Sky would spend the first half of 2015 feuding with Vermin defeating Ryan Taylor for the Television title on January 25, 2015, then losing it to Kevin Martenson on March 22, 2015.
-Sky would challenge Yuma for the Heritage title at the Red Carpet Rumble in July but was defeated.
+Sky spent the first half of 2015 feuding with Vermin defeating Ryan Taylor for the Television title on January 25, 2015, then losing it to Kevin Martenson on March 22, 2015.
+Sky challenged Yuma for the Heritage title at the Red Carpet Rumble in July but was defeated.
 On April 10, 2016, Scorpio Sky was the special referee in the Heritage title match between Peter Avalon and Sasha Derevko.